 Central Viet Nam is characterized by rapid urbanization, particularly in small and medium-sized coastal cities.
-At the same time, the region is facing an increase in precipitation and heavy rainfall events, which, combined with land use changes, result in more frequent and intense flooding.
-In this context, the overall aim of the FloodAdaptVN project is to analyze and ultimately reduce present-day and future flood risk in highly flood prone urban regions of Central Viet Nam using the city of Hué and its hinterland as a case study.
-More specifically, the project aims at:
+At the same time, the region is facing an increase in precipitation and heavy rainfall events caused by climate change, which, combined with land use changes, results in more frequent and more intense flooding.
+In this context, the research project FloodAdaptVN evaluates flood risk reduction and adaptation measures based on their impact reduction, cost-efficiency and sustainability.
+The focus study area is the City of Huế and its hinterland in the Thua Thien Huế province.

 The overall aim of FloodAdaptVN is to reduce current and future flood risks through the implementation of targeted ecosystem-based adaptation and risk transfer strategies into the flood risk management frameworks in Central Vietnam.
 Specific objectives of FloodAdaptVN include:

 - to better understand and assess the drivers, spatial patterns (incl. hotspots), as well as dynamics of present-day and future flood risks (2030, 2050, 2100),